Visiting Ruegen? Looking for the best places to see in Ruegen guide? This travel blog is for you…

 Wandering around the city you’ll find scenic squares with colourful gabled houses, narrow streets that open to scenic vistas, and ornate remnants that hint at Stralsund’s 155-year Swedish occupation.

 If short on time visit the popular St. Nicholas Church, St. Mary’s, The Town Hall (in the Alter Markt), the street of Badstüberstraße and Stralsund’s harbour, and cover all the highlights on a fast-track.

 If driving to Ruegen, it is at the town of Stralsund where the popular 2,800m-long bridge, is located that Ruegen to mainland Germany.

-Now that we are finished with top places to see in Ruegen and you’ve decided you’re visiting, let’s discuss…
+Now that we are finished with the top places to see in Ruegen and you’ve decided you’re visiting, let’s discuss…

 Where to Stay In Ruegen

 If you’re looking for a place that is more centralized and easily accessible via public transport make Binz your base.
 Regular buses and trains from Binz to Berlin can easily be found.
-Take a train from Berlin to Binz for about 50 Euros, or a bus for as less as 15 Euros.
+Take a train from Berlin to Binz for about 50 Euros, or a bus for less than 15 Euros.
 Flixbus is one of the cheapest bus services available.

 How To Get To Ruegen